Removal of Items that Obstruct Access to or Use of University Facilities, Policy on the

 Bicycles, mopeds, scooters and similar means of transportation should be maintained in operational condition.
 Annually, during the first week of May, Facilities Services on the Lawence Campus will identify bicycles, vehicles, or other items on campus that are in disrepair, including those properly secured to bicycle racks.
 Facilities Services will place notices on these items informing the owners that if the items are not repaired or removed by owners within 72 hours they will be subject to removal by Facilities Services or a towing service notified for that purpose.

 Locks and chains may be cut, and the removed bicycle or conveyance may be impounded.
 Any removed bicycles, mopeds, or scooters may be stored by a vehicle towing service.
 The owner will be responsible for reclaiming the vehicle and paying any fees assessed by the towing service.

-On the Lawrence Campus, the Academic Achievement and Access Center (AAAC) responds to student complaints of perceived violations of this policy, and Human Resource Management (HRM) responds to faculty and staff complaints of perceived violations of this policy.
-Upon request from AAAC or HR, Facilities Services directs the removal of obstructions.
+On the Lawrence Campus, the University Academic Support Centers (UASC) responds to student complaints of perceived violations of this policy, and Human Resource Management (HRM) responds to faculty and staff complaints of perceived violations of this policy.
+Upon request from UASC or HRM, Facilities Services directs the removal of obstructions.
 The KU Public Safety Office will provide officers to witness removals.

 On the Edwards Campus, the Director of Administrative & Fiscal Services responds to student, faculty, and staff complaints of perceived violations of this policy.
 The KU Public Safety Office, in consultaiotn with Edwards Campus adminsitrations, will witness removals.